DaintyJet/VChat_GTER_EggHunter/README.md

 		# Create a the DLL with an
 		$ gcc.exe -shared -o essfunc.dll -Wl,--out-implib=libessfunc.a -Wl,--image-base=0x62500000 essfunc.o
 		```
-         * ```-shared -o essfunc.dll```: We create a DLL "essefunc.dll", these are equivalent to the [shared library](https://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html) in Linux.
+         * ```-shared -o essfunc.dll```: We create a DLL "essfunc.dll", these are equivalent to the [shared library](https://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html) in Linux.
          * ```-Wl,--out-implib=libessfunc.a```: We tell the linker to generate generate a import library "libessfunc".a" [2].
          * ```-Wl,--image-base=0x62500000```: We specify the [Base Address](https://learn.microsoft.com/en-us/cpp/build/reference/base-base-address?view=msvc-170) as ```0x62500000``` [3].
          * ```essfunc.o```: We build the DLL based off of the object file "essfunc.o"